Geometric inequalities, stability results and Kendall's problem in spherical space: Typical cells of particle processes in spherical space

-As in \cite{AZ}, we can interpret the tessellation generated by the isotropic spherical hyperplane process $\widetilde{X}$ as an isotropic particle process $X'$.
-The distribution of the typical cell $Z$ of $X'$ is given by (\ref{typpart}).
-The following relation between the typical cell and the Crofton cell of an isotropic tessellation on $\BS^d$ is a special case of a well-known relationship valid for all homogeneous tessellations, see e.g. \cite[Corollary 8.4]{Last}.
+As in \cite{AZ}, we can interpret the tessellation generated by the isotropic hypersphere process $\widetilde{X}$ as an isotropic particle process $X'$ on $\widehat{\cK}^d_s$ with intensity $\gamma_{X'}\in (0,\infty)$.
+The distribution of the typical particle $Z$ of $X'$ is then given by

+The following relation between the typical cell and the Crofton cell of an isotropic tessellation on $\BS^d$ is a special case of a well-known relationship valid for tessellations in homogeneous spaces (see, e.g., \cite[Corollary 8.4]{Last}).
 Its Euclidean counterpart can be found in \cite[Theorem 10.4.1]{SW2008}.
-We include the simple proof for convenience and add an explicit expression for the intensity of $X'$ if the tessellation is induced by a spherical Poisson hyperplane process.
+We include the simple proof for convenience and add an explicit expression for the intensity of $X'$ if the tessellation is induced by a Poisson hypersphere process.
 In advance, we point out some properties of the functions

 for $m\in\mathbb{N}_0$, which will occur in the explicit expression of the intensity of $X'$. \begin{lemma} The functions $h_m,\ m\in\N_0,$ have the following properties: \begin{itemize} \item[$(1)$] $h_m'=h_{m-1},\ m\geq1$; \item[$(2)$] $h_0(t)=2-e^{-t}\geq1,$ $h_1(t)=e^{-t}+2t\geq1$; \item[$(3)$] $h_m(0)=1,\ m\geq0$; \item[$(4)$] $h_m$ is strictly increasing and $h_m\geq1,$ $m\geq0$; \item[$(5)$] $h_m$ is convex for $m\geq 1$; \item[$(6)$] $0\leq h_m(t)-\left(1+\frac{t}{1!}+\frac{t^2}{2!}+\ldots+\frac{t^m}{m!}\right)\leq\frac{t^m}{m!},\ m\in\mathbb{N}_0$. \end{itemize} \end{lemma}